neex/http2smugl/README.md

 #### Other WAFs

 WAFs try to detect suspicious headers - it's their job.
-Sometimes it results in the tools saying "distinguishable": WAF could block e.g. "content_length:-1" and allow "content_length:1" just because its filters says so.
+Sometimes it results in the tools saying "distinguishable": WAF could block e.g. `content_length:-1` and allow `content_length:1` just because its filters happen to come out with these decisions.

 If you see a WAF in the `Server` header, it's probably a false positive.